 NEON's general strategy for the allocation of mosquito sampling effort is to sample core sites more frequently than relocatable sites.
-This mixed strategy of more focused attention to the core site will allow for the most efficient collection of mosquito data because sampling the core site requires far less travel time and can therefore be sampled at much lower cost.
 Core sites are prioritized because of the long-term nature of core site sampling (expected to continue for the entire 30-year lifespan on the observatory in contrast to relocatable sites, which are expected to be sampled for 7-10 years).
 Relocatable sites, which will be sampled less frequently than core sites, will serve to expand the spatial extent of inference.

 Two primary constraints govern the spatial distribution of plots within a site.
-The first is collocation of measurements in order to promote comparability and the characterization of relationships between disparate measurements across the observatory.
+The first is collocation of measurements in order to promote comparability and the characterization of relationships between disparate TOS measurements across the observatory.
 Second, sampling logistics limit the amount of travel time that can be allocated to checking mosquito traps.
-Due to these dual constrains, this design places traps within 30m of roads while following the stratified-random sampling design followed by other TOS protocols and co-locating the mosquito traps with distributed plots where possible.
+Due to these dual constraints, this design places traps within 30m of roads while following the stratified-random sampling design used to spatially allocate sampling for other TOS protocols and co-locating the mosquito traps with distributed plots (where plant, beetle, and soil sampling may also occur; see AD[02] for more details) where possible.